The NISQ Complexity of Collision Finding: Introduction

-Our hybrid lower-bound framework departs from a recent method introduced by Zhandry~\cite{Zha19c}, called the \emph{compressed oracle} (see Section~\ref{sec:overview-compressed}), that quantizes the classical \emph{lazy sampling} technique.
-These methods aim to record a \emph{query transcript} representing the knowledge gained by an algorithm (the ``attacker'') on the input.
-Unless classically, the recording of quantum queries is a blurry task to define due to the no-cloning theorem and the superposition input access.
-Some important features of Zhandry's solution to these problems are the construction of a quantum query transcript in the Fourier domain, and the ability for the attacker to erase the transcript (for instance, by running its algorithm in reverse).
-We extend this construction to support recording both classical and quantum queries.
-This is not as easy as it may seem since it requires merging two recordings on distinct bases (the standard and the Fourier basis).
-Our solution relies on replacing the original classical and query operators with two ``recording query operators'' (Section~\ref{Sec:construction}) that maintain a consistent classical-quantum query transcript throughout the execution of the algorithm (Proposition~\ref{Prop:consistency}).
+We first extend Zhandry's construction to support recording both classical and quantum queries.
+This is not as easy as it may seem since it requires merging two ways of recording on distinct bases (the standard and the Fourier basis).
+Our solution relies on replacing the original classical and quantum query operators with two ``recording query operators'' (Section~\ref{Sec:construction}) that maintain a consistent classical-quantum query transcript throughout the execution of the algorithm (Proposition~\ref{Prop:consistency}).
 In the extreme cases where all the queries are classical or quantum, our framework recovers the classical lazy sampling and the quantum compressed oracle techniques, respectively.
-Moreover, as in previous work, our hybrid recording is undetectable by an attacker (Proposition~\ref{Prop:uncomp}); therefore, it perfectly simulates a hybrid random oracle and completely preserves an attacker's behavior.
-A more detailed technical overview of this framework is provided in Section~\ref{sec:overview-hybrid}.
+Moreover, as in previous work, our hybrid recording perfectly simulates the behavior of the original algorithm (Proposition~\ref{Prop:uncomp}).